Davis’ 2-out, 2-run single in 9th lifts A’s over Twins 5-4

+MINNEAPOLIS (AP) — Khris Davis had been a fixture in the cleanup spot for most of the past four seasons, putting together three straight 40-homer, 100-RBI seasons.
+He hadn’t been living up to his usual standards in 2019 and he was slotted into the sixth spot in the batting order the past four games.

+Oakland’s designated hitter was in the right spot at the right time on Saturday.

-MINNEAPOLIS (AP) — Khris Davis lined a two-out, two-run single off the glove of diving first baseman Ehire Adrianza in the ninth inning and the Oakland Athletics won again, beating the Minnesota Twins 5-4 Saturday night.
+Davis lined a two-out, two-run single off the glove of diving first baseman Ehire Adrianza in the ninth inning and the Athletics won again, beating the Minnesota Twins 5-4.

-The A’s won for the 21st time in 27 games.
+“I think most of all, it was big for Khris because he’s come up big in those situations for us and if anybody needed a little bit of a spark, that would be Khris,” Oakland manager Bob Melvin said.
+“That was a huge hit.”

 Miguel Sanó, Mitch Garver and Nelson Cruz all homered for the AL Central-leading Twins, who have lost five of six.

+“Nothing different; It’s as plain as that, I guess,” Minnesota reliever Taylor Rogers said.
+“No reason to change anything.
+The team showed good fight coming back.
+The team is not going to quit on us.
+No need to change anything.”

-Minnesota reliever Taylor Rogers (2-2) retired the first two batters in the ninth.
-But he then hit Mark Canha with a pitch and gave up a double to Ramón Laureano.
-Davis followed by going the other way, and Adrianza made a dive into the hole and tried to backhand the ball, but it deflected off his mitt and rolled into shallow right field.
+Rogers (2-2) retired the first two batters in the ninth but then hit Mark Canha with a pitch and gave up a double to Ramón Laureano.

+Davis followed by going the other way against the shift, and Adrianza made a dive into the hole and tried to backhand the ball, but it deflected off his mitt and rolled into shallow right field.

+“I hit it and I was like, ‘Good hit,'” Davis said.
+“Got lucky it nicked off his glove and great baserunning by Ramón … I like the way it turned out.”

 The Twins loaded the bases against All-Star closer Liam Hendriks with one out in the bottom of the ninth.
-Hendriks got Garver to ground into a double play to end the game.
-Hendriks recorded his eighth save.
+Hendriks got Garver to ground into a double play to end the game for his eighth save.

 Blake Treinen (3-3) escaped a bases-loaded jam in the eighth by getting Marwin Gonzalez to ground out.